-These sheet masks make for a lovely ritual.
+These Korean face masks make for a lovely ritual.
 But do they actually work?
-We investigate for the latest installment of "Wellness Workbook."
+We reviewed them for the latest installment of “Wellness Workbook.”

 As both an incessant skeptic of all things, all the time, and a Korean American, my relationship with the Korean beauty product craze has been complicated.

-My logical brain realizes that the purported miracle products coming out of Korea aren’t necessarily game-changers any more than products coming out of any other country with a developed beauty product culture.
+My logical brain realizes that the purported miracle products coming out of Korea aren’t necessarily game-changers.
+Well, no more than any more than products coming out of any other country with a developed beauty product culture.
 The less-logical part of my brain, however, is ALL ABOUT IT, and the more strange-seeming, the better.

 Give me all the snail mucus and snake venom, because this is what my people do.

-For the sake of variety, I ordered the 16 combo-pack of the Dermal Korea Collagen Essence Full Face Facial Mask Sheet, which you can snag for less than 10 bucks.
+For the sake of variety, I ordered the 16 combo-pack of the Dermal Korea Collagen Essence Full Face Facial Mask Sheet.
+You can snag it for less than 10 bucks.

 The masks cool and refresh your skin, and their floral scents, which differ only mildly, are likewise soothing.
 But here’s the thing: They all seemed to yield pretty much the same results, which is understandable, considering they all utilize hydrolyzed collagen as a main ingredient.